Once policies are adopted, they need to be implemented. Here you find guidance and resources to assist the process.

 Annual targets in the White House National Action Plan for Combating Antibiotic-resistant Bacteria

-In their National Action Plan from March 2015, the US government set up five larger general goals to address antibiotic resistance.
-These, in turn, have several attached objectives, each containing 1-year, 3-year, and 5-year milestones that define clear targets.
-One example is Objective 5.3 that was written in the following way:
+In their National Action Plan from 2015, the US government set up five larger general goals to address antibiotic resistance.
+These have several attached objectives, each containing 1-year, 3-year and 5-year milestones that define clear targets.
+An example is Objective 5.3 that was written in the following way:

 “Develop a mechanism for international communication of critical events that may signify new resistance trends with global public and animal health implications.